noemimontobbio/ASD_encoding_readout/README.md

-# ASD kinematic encoding and readout
+# ASD kinematic encoding and readout of intention

 [![Python 3.7](https://img.shields.io/badge/python-3.7-blue.svg)](https://www.python.org/downloads/release/python-370/)

-This repository contains Python code to train and evaluate the *kinematic encoding* and *kinematic readout* models of intention introduced in [[1]](#1).
+This repository contains Python code to train and evaluate the *kinematic encoding* and *kinematic readout* models introduced in [[1]](#1).
 The data file is available as Supplemental Material of the paper.

 ## Example usage

-All code in this section is contained in `example_main.py`.

 ### Setup